BRM Dynamic Tags Reference

 6. {brm_video:image} — Works with ALL Bricks image modifiers!
 Use {brm_video:image:large}, {brm_video:image:url}, {brm_video:image:alt}, etc. Just like native Bricks image tags.

-The 9 Base Tags
+Base Tags Overview

-1. {brm_user} – User levels and info
+1. {brm_user} – User levels and membership checks

 2. {brm_structure} – Navigation and breadcrumbs

-3. {brm_video} – Video content (URL, image, duration)
+3. {brm_video} – Video metadata (URL, image, duration)

 4. {brm_download} – Protected downloads (requires Downloads module)